DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/08-21 New Props.md

 @environmental artist.
 I've updated the backlog of props w/ new props we need to fill out the levels a little more.

 ### General Props
 Can be found in the Clickup under "General Props".
+Most of these can be found in the Miro Board under the "Props" section.
+If anything, you can ctrl+f search for the prop name in the Miro Board to find the reference.

 - A very tall pile of books
 - A chair
 - A bench